 There are currently no active references in this article.

 A Sycamore look-alike will perhaps not often be the first choice for planting, but in a large arboretum the mass of dark foliage provided by Acer × pseudoheldreichii could be a useful foil to other trees.
 It is very hardy, and large specimens are recorded from the Belmont Arboretum, Wageningen, the Netherlands (van Gelderen et al. 1994), Rogów Arboretum (P. Banaszczak, pers. comm.
-2007), and Kew, where it was 14 m, 37 cm dbh in 2001 (TROBI).
-Much more interesting is a darkleaved clone of this hybrid raised from A. heldreichii seeds by Matthew Ridley at Blagdon, Northumberland, and named ‘Blagdon’.
-It is assumed that the other parent was A. pseudoplatanus ‘Atropurpureum’.
-The attractively shaped, deeply lobed leaves of the resultant hybrid remain purple-tinged all summer.
-The original tree is now approximately 8 m tall (M. Ridley, pers. comm.
-2007).
-Grafted plants have been widely distributed from Blagdon, though it is not yet in commerce.
+2007), and Kew, where it was 15 m, dbh 41 cm in 2010 (The Tree Register 2018).
+From A. pseudoplatanus, its leaves are more deeply dissected, more similiar to A. heldreichii, while it lacks the dark brown buds of that species.
+They may be edged brown in this taxon, but are predominantly green.

 RHS Hardiness Rating: H7